NZOI/NZOI.github.io/nzic/contact.md

 ## Contact Us

-You can email us at [nzic@nzoi.org.nz](mailto:nzic@nzoi.org.nz).
+You can email us at [nzic@nzoi.org.nz](mailto:nzic@nzoi.org.nz) with any questions about the competition.

-Please email us to express your interest in registration or if you have any queries.